placeAtlas/atlas-2022/README.md

 ## Contributing

-This project is open source.
-You may contribute to the project by submitting a Pull Request on the GitHub repo or send your submissions through Reddit.
-Other than than, you cau use Discord or Reddit for help.
+This project is open source, and contributions are welcome.
+In fact, the Atlas relies on user contributions.

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to submit a new entry, edit existing entries, or contribute to the development of the codebase.

+[The r/placeAlas2 subreddit](https://reddit.com/r/placeAtlas2/) and [the Discord server](https://discord.gg/pJkm23b2nA) is also the place to submit all bug reports, feature requests, or questions.

 ## Contributors